Thank you for reading our post, please rate this article at the end.

 Outdoors Jungle Explorer Camping Hammock Tent

-This Easthills Outdoors hammock tent is slightly lighter than the Sunyear tent at only 4 lbs. to carry, but can still hold up to 600 lbs. or two people.
-Made from nylon and 210T Taffeta, this tent has great ventilation and allows you your privacy.
-It also keeps out the bugs with a mosquito mesh that contains 2500 holes per square inch so that they can’t get in.
+The Easthills Outdoors hammock tent is slightly lighter than the Sunyear tent, weighing only 4 lbs. to carry, yet it can still support up to 600 lbs. or two people.
+Made from nylon and 210T Taffeta, this tent has excellent ventilation and allows privacy.
+It also keeps out the bugs with a mosquito mesh containing 2500 holes per square inch, so they can’t get in.

-Need to store your phone or keys inside your hammock?
-Inside the tent are internal hanging loops and pockets to keep your essentials close to you.
+Do you need to store your phone or keys inside your hammock?
+The tent features internal hanging loops and pockets to keep your essentials close at hand.

 Check out the latest price for Easthill’s hammock tent!

 Great hammock tents are very reliable.
-They can hold quite a bit of weight, with the stronger tents holding up to 400 lbs, and the average holding at least 200 lbs.
+They can hold quite a bit of weight, with the more robust tents capable of holding up to 400 lbs and the average models having at least 200 lbs.

-Just remember that you should have only one or maybe two people per hammock tent at a time.
-Adding multiple people to one tent may either break your tent, damage your tree, or injure someone in your hiking group.
+Remember that you should have only one or two people per hammock tent at a time.
+Adding multiple people to one tent may cause your tent to break, damage your tree, or injure someone in your hiking group.

 You can also count on hammock tents to get you off the ground and away from large animals, bugs, or rainwater.
-Not only are hammock tents great for enriching your hiking or camping experience, but they also keep you safe and dry without those pesky tent poles.
+Hammock tents enhance your hiking or camping experience, keeping you safe and dry without the need for pesky tent poles.

-However, if you are a very tall person who likes to sleep on your side, hammock tent camping might not be for you.
+However, if you are tall and prefer sleeping on your side, hammock tent camping may not be the best option for you.

-One key thing to note here is that not all hammock tents come with straps.
+A key point to note is that not all hammock tents come with straps.
 You might, therefore, need to buy some.

-Luckily, straps and ropes come in the $20 – $50 range depending on where you buy them.
-Starter ropes and straps that come with certain, lower-budget tent brands may damage the tree or fray over time, so it is good to invest in a proper, wide, and tree-friendly strap set.
+Luckily, straps and ropes cost between $20 and $50, depending on where you buy them.
+Starter ropes and straps with certain lower-budget tent brands may damage the tree or fray over time, so it’s a good idea to invest in a proper, comprehensive, and tree-friendly strap set.

 Once you’re outfitted with the right tent and straps, you can rest easy knowing that your tent will hold you up high and dry off the ground.

-Make sure that you pack properly and equip yourself with the very best insulating sleeping pads, under quilts, and hammock straps to ensure a safe, warm night in the trees.
+Pack properly and equip yourself with the best insulating sleeping pads, underquilts, and hammock straps to ensure a safe and warm night in the trees.